- The Sulpicians form a society of diocesan

 through a life of prayer that nourishes a real enthusiasm for

-their founder, Father Jean-Jacques Olier, is the source of this
+animated their founder, Father Jean-Jacques Olier, is the source

-the way to intellectual and professional preparation of quality in
+open the way to intellectual and professional preparation of

-several areas: spiritual direction, teaching of philosophy or of
+quality in several areas: spiritual direction, teaching of

-theology, pastoral leadership.
-This implies an openness to
+philosophy or of theology, pastoral leadership.
+This implies an

 How can a priest become a